6)

 that they had died before he did.
 Searches for their

-death records may therefore be limited to dates before October 11,
+death records can therefore be limited to dates before October 11,

 1910. |